jackfitton112/UOY-stage-2-project/README.md

 > Note: This is still under development and may not fully work at the moment, there are serveral features that are not yet implemented.

+> Currently `obsticle-avoidance` is under development and is not yet fully functional. all other files are tested and working.

 The micro mouse is a small robot that is designed to solve a maze.
 It is equipped with an ESP 32 microcontroller and programmed using the Arduino/C programming language.
 The mouse uses a combination of sensors and algorithms to navigate through the maze and find the fastest path to the end.

 The micro mouse uses a VL53L1X sensor to detect obstacles and determine its position in the maze.
 The sensor emits a laser beam and measures the time it takes for the beam to bounce back, allowing the mouse to detect objects and obstacles in its path.